-Each Interest Drawing by the Liquidity Provider reduces by the same amount the Maximum Available Commitment under the Liquidity Facility, subject to reinstatement as described below.
-With respect to any Interest Drawings under the Liquidity Facility upon reimbursement of the Liquidity Provider in full or in part for the amount of such Interest Drawings plus interest thereon, the Maximum Available Commitment under the Liquidity Facility will be reinstated by an amount equal to the amount of the Interest Drawing so reimbursed to an amount not to exceed the then Required Amount for the Liquidity Facility; provided, however, that the Liquidity Facility will not be so reinstated (x) at any time if a Liquidity Event of Default shall have occurred and be continuing and less than 65% of the then aggregate outstanding principal amount of all Equipment Notes are Performing Equipment Notes or (y) at any time after the making of a Final Drawing, Downgrade Drawing, Special Termination Drawing or Non-Extension Drawing with respect to the Liquidity Facility or any Interest Drawing shall have been converted to a Final Advance.
-With respect to any other drawings under the Liquidity Facility, amounts available to be drawn thereunder are not subject to reinstatement.
-On each date on which the Required Amount is reduced as a result of a reduction in the Pool Balance of the Certificates, the Maximum Available Commitment of the Liquidity Facility will be automatically reduced from time to time by an equal amount (as calculated by the Subordination Agent).
-(Liquidity Facility, Section 2.04(a); Intercreditor Agreement, Section 3.5(j)).
+Each Interest Drawing by a Liquidity Provider reduces by the same amount the Maximum Available Commitment under the related Liquidity Facility, subject to reinstatement as described below.
+With respect to any Interest Drawings under the Liquidity Facility for any relevant Trust upon reimbursement of the relevant Liquidity Provider in full or in part for the amount of such Interest Drawings plus interest thereon, the Maximum Available Commitment under such Liquidity Facility will be reinstated by an amount equal to the amount of the Interest Drawing so reimbursed to an amount not to exceed the then Required Amount for such Liquidity Facility; provided, however, that such Liquidity Facility will not be so reinstated (x) at any time if a Liquidity Event of Default shall have occurred and be continuing and less than 65% of the then aggregate outstanding principal amount of all Equipment Notes are Performing Equipment Notes or (y) at any time after the making of a Final Drawing, Downgrade Drawing, Special Termination Drawing or Non-Extension Drawing with respect to such Liquidity Facility or any Interest Drawing shall have been converted to a Final Advance.
+With respect to any other drawings under such Liquidity Facility, amounts available to be drawn thereunder are not subject to reinstatement.
+On each date on which the Required Amount is reduced as a result of a reduction in the Pool Balance of the Certificates of any relevant Trust, the Maximum Available Commitment of the Liquidity Facility for such Trust will be automatically reduced from time to time by an equal amount (as calculated by the Subordination Agent).
+(Liquidity Facilities, Section 2.04(a); Intercreditor Agreement, Section 3.5(j)).

-"Performing Equipment Note" means a Series A Equipment Note with respect to which no payment default has occurred and is continuing (without giving effect to any acceleration); provided that, in the event of a bankruptcy proceeding under Title 11 of the United States Code (the "Bankruptcy Code") under which United is a debtor, any payment default existing during the 60-day period under Section 1110(a)(2)(A) of the Bankruptcy Code (or such longer period as may apply under Section 1110(b) of the Bankruptcy Code or as may apply for the cure of such payment default under Section 1110(a)(2)(B) of the Bankruptcy Code) (the "Section 1110 Period") shall not be taken into consideration until the expiration of the applicable period.
+"Performing Equipment Note" means an Equipment Note with respect to which no payment default has occurred and is continuing (without giving effect to any acceleration); provided that, in the event of a bankruptcy proceeding under Title 11 of the United States Code (the "Bankruptcy Code") under which United is a debtor, any payment default existing during the 60-day period under Section 1110(a)(2)(A) of the Bankruptcy Code (or such longer period as may apply under Section 1110(b) of the Bankruptcy Code or as may apply for the cure of such payment default under Section 1110(a)(2)(B) of the Bankruptcy Code) (the "Section 1110 Period") shall not be taken into consideration until the expiration of the applicable period.
 (Intercreditor Agreement, Section 1.1)